SumitRanjan11/2048-Game/README.md

 # 2048-Game
-first repository of my project.
+this is my first repository of my project.
 <br/>
-Author - Sumit Ranjan
+Author - Sumit 268 Ranjan